Mormonism and Freemasonry: Historical connections

 Following this resolution, Grand Master Alexander Dunlap later sent a representative of the Grand Lodge to Nauvoo Lodge to revoke its dispensation.
 According to the records of the Grand Lodge, its representative was "treated with contempt," the Lodge refused to part with its charger, and the Lodge stated that they would continue to do Masonic work.
 Because of this, a resolution in the Grand Lodge of Illinois passed on October 10, 1844 that withdrew all fellowship with Nauvoo Lodge, Helm Lodge, Nye Lodge, and all members thereof; that the Masons working in these Lodges be considered clandestine (or illegitimate), and that all members thereof be suspended from the privileges of Masonry in Illinois.
-The Lodge in Keokuk seems not to have been given the courtesy of being properly informed by the Grand Lodge of its charter being revoked or its members suspended following the 1843 resolution:
+The Lodge in Keokuk seems not to have been given the courtesy of being properly informed by the Grand Lodge of its charter being revoked or its members suspended following the 1843 resolution.

+Although their respective charter and dispensation were revoked, Keokuk Lodge and Rising Sun Lodge were shortly afterward considered by the Grand Lodge of Illinois to be under the jurisdiction of the Grand Lodge of Iowa (as the Grand Lodge of Iowa was constituted in January 1844).
+These two Lodges attempted to join the Grand Lodge of Iowa at the 1844 Annual Communication; the Grand Lodge of Iowa voted that such would be permitted so long as these Lodges first present certificates of good standing issued by the Grand Secretary of the Grand Lodge of Illinois.
+At the Grand Lodge of Iowa's 1845 Annual Communication, word was given from Grand Secretary of the Grand Lodge of Illinois that Rising Sun's charter had been revoked and Keokuk had been refused a charter, both for "gross, unmasonic conduct."
+Finally, at the Grand Lodge of Iowa's 1847 Annual Communication, while discussing the topic of "clandestine" (or "illegitimate") Lodges, it was decided that, as neither Rising Sun Lodge nor Keokuk Lodge had ever produced such certificates of good standing and had not contacted the Grand Secretary of the Grand Lodge of Iowa since 1844, neither Lodge could ever be a part of the Grand Lodge of Iowa.